cloudmesh-community/sp19-516-124/project-report/report.md

 After the creation of the virtual machine will be in a `running` status.
 Decide if you want your virtual machine in a `running` status, else stop the VM so that resources are not wasted.

-### Remote access the Virtual Machine
+### Remote Access to the Virtual Machine
-To remote connect to a virtual machine, you can use a client application such as Putty:< https://www.putty.org/>.
+To remote connect to a virtual machine, you can use a client application such as Putty:<https://www.putty.org/>.

 To use Putty and access the virtual machine, you can use the virtual machine IP or configure a DNS name in Azure.